plebbit/plebbit-js/README.md

 `plebbit-js` will be an NPM module to wrap around the IPFS APIs used by Plebbit.
 It will be used in all clients: CLI, Electron (Desktop GUI) and Web.
+Telegram group for this repo https://t.me/plebbitjs

 ### Glossary: